-Stephen received an MPhil from Columbia University (2011) and a BA summa cum laude from Harvard University (2007), where he served as managing editor of the Harvard International Review.
+Stephen is currently a Mellon Interdisciplinary Graduate Fellow of the Interdisciplinary Center for Innovative Theory and Empirics.
 A Jacob K. Javits Fellowship supports his doctoral studies.
+He received an MPhil from Columbia University (2011) and a BA summa cum laude from Harvard University (2007), where he served as managing editor of the Harvard International Review.

 Stephen is rapporteur of the Columbia University Seminar on Twentieth-Century Politics and Society and has helped to organize Columbia's Center for International History.

 Some of his writings may be viewed on his website.
 These include: